2026 Ranking

 $55K to $75K 60% projected growth

-The single fastest-growing occupation tracked by the Bureau of Labor Statistics.
-Sixty percent projected growth means the field will nearly double in size within a decade, and it is starting from a small base, which translates into acute shortages right now.
-Training takes 6 months to 2 years at a technical school covering both electrical systems and mechanical components.
-The daily work involves climbing 300-foot towers to inspect and repair turbine nacelles, so comfort at height is a non-negotiable prerequisite.
-Pay starts lower than some other trades here, but the trajectory is steep because demand is structurally locked in by state renewable mandates and federal tax credits running through 2032.
+This is the fastest-growing occupation tracked by the Bureau of Labor Statistics.
+A projected 60 percent growth means the field will nearly double in size within a decade.
+It is starting from a small base, which means shortages are already acute.
+Training takes six months to two years at a technical school, covering both electrical systems and mechanical components.
+The daily work involves climbing 300-foot towers to inspect and repair turbine nacelles, so comfort with heights is required.
+Pay starts lower than some other trades on this list, but the trajectory is steep.
+Demand is locked in by state renewable mandates and federal tax credits running through 2032.

 Wind Turbine Technician openings